Jonathan Green House

-The Jonathan Green House is a historic first period Colonial American house, built c.
+The Jonathan Green House is a historic First Period Colonial American house, built c.
 1700–1720.
 It is located at 63 Perkins Street, Stoneham, Massachusetts.
 It was listed on the National Register of Historic Places in 1984.
 It is one of the oldest structures in Stoneham, and one of only two structures in Stoneham preserving a nearly intact early eighteenth century form.

 Construction history

-When originally constructed, the house was a single cell: a single room of two structural bays, plus an end chimney bay with the primary entrance and staircase located in front of the chimney stack.
+Typical of the early architecture of the colonial period, the construction of the Jonathan Green House is functional and straightforward.
+When originally built, the house would have been located near the seventeenth century borders of Charlestown and Malden, Massachusetts, in what is now Stoneham.
+It was a single cell: a single room of two structural bays, plus an end chimney bay with the primary entrance and staircase located in front of the chimney stack.
+Pairs of pin holes in the front girt indicate the use of single-story studs and earlier, possibly asymmetrical, window placement.
 The area to the east of the chimney was used as a stable.
-Currently, the main block is two and a half stories high, five bays wide, and one room deep, with a central chimney.
-The centered entrance was framed by simple pilasters and topped by a modest entablature (no longer extant).
+Currently, the main block is two and a half stories high, five bays wide, and one room deep, with a central chimney, a granite foundation and clapboard sheathing.
+However, cedar shingle evidence survives under the added lean-to on the North side.
+The centered entrance had been framed by simple pilasters and topped by a modest entablature (no longer extant).
 Single story ells project from the northeast and northwest corners.